DKarandikar/xray/README.md

 Alternatively using the transparent mtmproxy:

-4. Create and edit your own `mitm-config.json`
-5. Run `transparent.sh`
+4. Run `transparent.sh` (requires `jq` and edits `mitm-config` via command line input)
-6. Launch target app on decive
+5. Launch target app on decive
-7. Do stuff, terminate script, terminate app
+6. Do stuff, terminate script, terminate app

 Results should be the same but no need to setup HTTP proxy on the device, only install the CA